 Hankyu is graduate research assistant of the Computational Epidemiology group at the University of Iowa.

-He is interested in social network analysis in general, such as node classification, link predictions, and embeddings.
+He is also interested in social network analysis in general, such as node classification, link predictions, and network embeddings.
 Recently, he proposed a novel link prediction method in multi-relational networks; he looked into user communications in different channels on an online health community and utilized the heterogeneous information in these networks.

 M.S. in Data Science